ryan-mcclue/ryan-mcclue/src/knowledge.md

 Flash for high-density, low cost.
 More expensive EEPROM faster erase as only 1 byte.
 EEPROM for small, frequently updated data.

+In USB, distinction between host (initiates communication) and peripheral OTG allows USB to be a host and a peripheral.
+So, two phones could transfer files with an OTG cable.
+USB HID sends data in one direction, e.g. dongle, keyboard USB MSC is for file transfers, e.g. usb stick
+USB BC phone charging
+ESD protection is necessary for connector devices such as USBs.
+Can easily get 1000V on hand.
+If USB in hand, will be at same potential.
+So, plugging in, ESD event can occur.

+Always use switching regulators for high power applications, because unlike linear regulator, switching regulators do not dissipate much heat and are highly efficient at high loads.

+regulator and converter same thing (prefer over Zener diode)
+  * load regulation (how much current draw affects output voltage)
+  * line regulation (how much input voltage affects output voltage)
+  * drop-out voltage (at least how much voltage above the output voltage the input voltage should be to not cause problems)
+  * buck (step-down)
+  * boost (step-up)
+  * buck-boost
+linear regulator essentially dumps excess voltage switching has a PWM signal that essentially turns on and off; power-efficient look at efficiency curve to see optimal conditions a level shifter logic standards, e.g. TTL to CMOS. doesn't handle varying input voltages (so really only useful for 5V to 3.3V)

 ram banks are memory modules that access portion of memory, so might have four banks with 1GB each